Oscmage/url-shortener/backend/README.md

 ## Installation

-The backend is written in python and requires pyenv and pyenv virtualenv installed
+The backend is written in python and therefore requires python, pyenv and pyenv virtualenv to be installed.
+Unless you run it through a docker container :).

 1. Create a virtualenv
 ```bash